LENS: Multi-level Evaluation of Multimodal Reasoning with Large Language Models: Conclusion

 \section{Conclusion}

 We contribute \data{}, a multi-level benchmark designed to evaluate Multimodal Large Language Models (MLLMs) across perception, understanding, and reasoning.
 Unlike prior benchmarks, \data{} aligns all tasks to the same set of realistic, contemporary images, enabling fine-grained analysis of how low-level visual capabilities support higher-order reasoning.
+The evaluation of recent MLLMs further reveals a consistent performance gap in reasoning tasks, highlighting the limitations of current models in integrating perception and cognition.
+To address this, we proposed SMEC, a self-driven multi-expert collaborative framework that prompts the MLLM to simulate a panel of specialized agents.
+Together, \data{} and SMEC offer a new paradigm for evaluating and enhancing reasoning intelligence in MLLMs, paving the way to more robust, human-aligned multimodal intelligence.